Physics for Life Sciences II (PHYS*1070)

 Accuracy of Records

 It is your responsibility to use Courselink to check that your marks are recorded correctly.
-Please check your record often and report any discrepancies immediately to the Quiz Room Supervisor Cindy Wells (email@example.com).
+Please check your record often and report any discrepancies immediately to the Course Administrator Cindy Wells (email@example.com).

-If you are away for brief periods of time due to medical, psychological or compassionate reasons, email the Quiz Room Supervisor Cindy Wells (firstname.lastname@example.org) immediately.
-There are no quiz extensions provided as the course offers 10 quizzes counting your best 8 to accommodate students who have circumstances arise throughout the semester.
+If you are away for brief periods of time due to medical, psychological or compassionate reasons, email the Course Administrator Cindy Wells (firstname.lastname@example.org) immediately.
 If you miss the final examination because of illness or for other reasons, consult regulations in the current Undergraduate Calendar.

 Notices pertaining to the course will be posted on Courselink or given in lectures.
 It is your responsibility to keep yourself informed regarding these special announcements.